TOTPRadius : MFA-protected SSH access to Ubuntu servers with LDAP or Azure AD Credentials and hardware or software tokens

 SSH, the secure shell, is often used to access remote Linux systems.
 Because we often use it to connect with computers containing important data, it’s recommended to add another security layer, such as the second factor.

-In this guide, we will show how to leverage the TOTPRadius appliance to organize SSH access to your Ubuntu server using local LDAP or Azure AD as the primary authentication factor, and TOTP factor from TOTPRadius as the secondary factor.
+In this guide, we will show how to leverage the TOTPRadius appliance to organize SSH access to your Ubuntu server using local LDAP or Azure AD (Microsoft Entra ID) as the primary authentication factor, and TOTP factor from TOTPRadius as the secondary factor.
 The secondary authentication factors available with TOTPRadius can be a mobile authentication app or a hardware token.

 Login to the Ubuntu machine using an account with administrative privileges.
 Then, install the module using the command below